christengarcia/my-portfolio-website/README.md

 ![](img/adobe_website.png)

 The combination of black, blue and grey are basically the clothing colours that I wear on a daily basis.
-I thought the colour red was a nice contrast from the dark backgrounds so I decided to make my logo red.
+I thought the font colour red was a nice contrast from the dark backgrounds so I decided to make my logo red.

 These are a collecton of simplistic looking websites that inspired me: